LoganFriend/CerealVis/docs/readme.md

 Since Electron is inherently a web browser, the way to move in-between pages is by routing to a different url.
 This is where Routes.js comes into play, where it specifies what front end components and layout to show when you get redirected to a specific url.

+### Dashboard Components

+The dashboard components are where the majority of our front end is located.
+In it you will find the various charts and front end components required to communicate with the backend.
+The most important component is Serial, as it is what allows the front end to establish a device connection with the backend.

+In order to modify/add components, you will need to modify the Dashboard.js file.

+## Continued development.

+The way the project was designed, there is no inherent API to interface with.
+While there is a "standard" to the way we communicate between a serial device and the serialport module, that standard can be modified very easily at this time.
+In the event that further development continues, I encourage you to visit some of the links above.
+A general knowledge of Electron, React.js, and IOT devices will be very helpful.